erickmartins/erickmartins/README.md

 ### What else do I do?
 - I spend a lot of time on [forum.image.sc](image.sc) answering people's questions and learning from other people's answers.
-- I'm part of the Curriculum Advisory Committee for the [Image Processing curriculum at The Carpentries](https://datacarpentry.org/image-processing/).
+- I'm part of the Curriculum Advisory Committee for the [Image Processing curriculum at The Carpentries](https://datacarpentry.org/image-processing/) and of the BINA [Image Informatics Working Group](https://www.bioimagingnorthamerica.org/image-informatics-wg/).
+- I co-organize the [Northeast (US?)
+Bioimage Analysis Meeting](https://www.jax.org/education-and-learning/education-calendar/2023/10-October/northeast-bioimage-analysis-meeting) at The Jackson Laboratory.

 <!--
 **erickmartins/erickmartins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.